The best large Lego sets: 54 enormous Lego kits you should buy

 Ninjago City Markets (6163 pieces, $369.99/£319.99) is the latest massive Ninjago modular.
 This one has four storeys and a whopping 21 minifigs.
 Highlights include a working cable car and a slew of shops.
 We’re less excited about the working toilet that can flush a Lego poo into the water below.

-Nightmare Shark Ship (1389 pieces, $139.99/£119.99) is a flagship set from Lego’s oddball Dreamzzz theme.
+And then there’s The Never Witch’s Midnight Raven (1203 pieces, $99.99/£89.99), which is part of the oddball Dreamzzz theme.
 These offer branching builds, where you create a base model and then decide how to finish it.
-And while it’s technically a theme for kids, who doesn’t love a terrifying flying shark ship with a spooky giant eyeball glaring at its enemies?
+And while it’s technically a theme for kids, who doesn’t love a giant bird with a nightmarish house on its back?

 Galaxy Explorer kickstarted a welcome period of Lego reimagining classic themes.
 Lion Knights’ Castle (4514 pieces, $399.99/£344.99) does this for classic Castle.
-It’s a beautiful set with loads of detail, which can be folded to make an enclosed structure, and includes ways for forest folk to sneak into the castle and pilfer bling.
+It’s a beautiful set with loads of detail, which can be folded to make an enclosed structure.
+There are also ways for forest folk to sneak into the castle and pilfer bling!
+And if this is a modern take on Castle, you might wonder what happened to Town and City.
+Well…

 Technic sets to challenge you